muyangren907/flask_tg/readthedocs/concepts/sessions.rst

 .. code-block:: python

-    from wuyusile.sync import TelegramClient
+    from wuyusile.sync import dxdmgchClient
     from wuyusile.sessions import StringSession

-    with TelegramClient(StringSession(string), api_id, api_hash) as client:
+    with dxdmgchClient(StringSession(string), api_id, api_hash) as client:
         ...  # use the client

         # Save the string session as a string; you should decide how